MySQL | BOOLEAN

 Start your free 7-days trial now!

 MySQL inherently does not support native Boolean data types.
-However, MySQL still provides us with the datatypes: BOOLEAN
+However, MySQL still provides us with the datatypes: BOOLEAN and BOOL, which are just aliases for TINYINT.

-can take on a value within the interval of 0 to 255.
+The unfortunate consequence of this mapping is that TINYINT can take on a value within the interval of 0 to 255.
 This means that, if we are not careful, we can insert values like 5, which clearly is not desirable.

-evaluates to 0.
-When inserting values into the database, we can use the aliases TRUE
+In MySQL, the keyword TRUE evaluates to 1, while FALSE evaluates to 0.
+When inserting values into the database, we can use the aliases TRUE and FALSE instead of messing around with numerical values.

 Example

-To create a table with a boolean column is_married
+To create a table with a boolean column is_married:

 CREATE TABLE people (name VARCHAR(20), age INT, is_married BOOLEAN);